Sonia-corporation/sonia-discord/README.md

 Sonia will send you a message containing:

-- The description of the error
+- The description of the error.
-- Some nasty bullshit text
+- Some nasty bullshit text.
-- This is an useless feature, please, continue
+- This is a useless feature, please, continue.
 - We are very sorry about that.
-I think
+I think.

 __Example:__